erwindeg/ultimate-async-stack/backend/assignments.md

 from backend/db run: docker-compose up
 ## 3. MovieService and MongoDB.
-1. Create save method in the MovieService
+(1. Create save method in the MovieService)
-1. Create a method for find all movies in the MovieService with unittest
-//skip
-1. Change the Verticle created in step 2b.
-It should save each received movie with the MovieService save method.
+1. Create a method for find all movies in the MovieService with unittest (1.
+Change the Verticle created in step 2b.
+It should save each received movie with the MovieService save method.)
-//

 ## 4. Search for movies REST
 1. We will build a route GET /api/movies We use this to search for all movies